norcams/docs-enduser/docs/terraform-part1.rst

   $ terraform apply

-  An execution plan has been generated and is shown below.
+  Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
     + create

   Terraform will perform the following actions:

-    # openstack_compute_instance_v2.instance will be created
+    # openstack_compute_instance_v2.test-server will be created
-    + resource "openstack_compute_instance_v2" "instance" {
+    + resource "openstack_compute_instance_v2" "test-server" {
         + access_ip_v4        = (known after apply)
         + access_ip_v6        = (known after apply)
         + all_metadata        = (known after apply)